 • Before you travel, make sure you have a well-established nap and bedtime routine.
 This will make it easier, when you are traveling, to have your baby or toddler know what to expect, even though they are not at home.

 • Consider introducing a baby lovey before your trip for added comfort in a “foreign” place.
-A simple baby blanket or baby pillow are nice choices.
+A simple baby blanket or sleep sack with lovey attached are nice choices.
 You may be interested in learning when your baby can use a pillow.
 If you have a newborn, you can try to swaddle your baby for added comfort and check out my other newborn sleep tips.

 • Depending on the age of your baby, you may want to sleep on a receiving blanket so it smells like you and give it to your baby when she sleeps.
 Your scent will help her feel you near, even if you are in another room.